Can I reclaim my property if it has been sold?

 Answer:

-Yes, it looks like you can claim for your property even if it has been sold some other person.
-Bout you need to claim you property within six months from the date of its sale.
-Generally, the law enforcement officer has the right to sell the unclaimed property.
-So you can get in touch with the village council or township board of trustees to claim your property.
+Yes, you can claim your property even if it has been sold to someone else, but you must do so within six months of the sale.
+Typically, law enforcement officers have the authority to sell unclaimed property.
+To initiate your claim, contact the village council or township board of trustees.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.